GoogleCloudPlatform/community/tutorials/monitoring-iot-data-grafana/index.md

 ---
-title: Monitoring Data from IoT Devices with Golang Google Cloud Platform and Grafana
+title: Monitoring data from IoT devices with Go and Grafana
-description: How to set up a serveless monitoring environment on Google Cloud Platform for IoT devices.
+description: Learn how to set up a serveless monitoring environment on Google Cloud for IoT devices.
 author: leozz37
-tags: Cloud Run, Golang, Prometheus, Grafana, IoT, Data, Metrics
+tags: Cloud Run, Golang, Prometheus, Grafana, IoT, data, metrics
 date_published: 2020-10-03
 ---

-In this tutorial, we’ll be setting up a monitoring environment for IoT devices with an Arduino based board (ESP32), Grafana, and Google Cloud Platform tools.
+In this tutorial, you set up a monitoring environment for IoT devices with an Arduino-based board (ESP32), Grafana, and Google Cloud.

 ## Objectives

-*   Send temperature data from ESP32 built-in sensor to a temperature topic.
+*   Send temperature data from an ESP32 built-in sensor to a temperature topic.
-*   Create a Cloud Pub/Sub queue to receive that data.
+*   Create a Pub/Sub queue to receive that data.
-*   Host a Golang service, Prometheus and Grafana container on Cloud Run.
+*   Host a service written in Go, Prometheus, and and a Grafana container on Cloud Run.
-*   Collect that temperature data, send to Prometheus and show on Grafana.
+*   Collect that temperature data, send it to Prometheus, and show it on Grafana.
 *   Create a Grafana dashboard.

 ## Costs